Self-Leadership · You Were Never Series

 "Every time you edit yourself before speaking, you send yourself a message.
 The message is: my real thoughts are not safe to say here.
 Say that enough times and you start to believe it everywhere."

 Reading a room before you speak is a real skill.
 Knowing your audience matters.
-Choosing the right moment for the right conversation is legitimate judgment.
+Choosing the right moment for a hard conversation is a legitimate judgment.
 None of that is the problem.

 The giveaway is exhaustion.
 Real strategic communication is energizing.
 You are thinking clearly, choosing well, making good decisions about what to say and when.
 What the shrinking habit produces is a different kind of tired.
 The kind that comes from spending energy managing what you present rather than engaging with what is actually happening.